René Sand: Career

 In 1919, the League of Red Cross Societies was founded, and he was appointed secretary-general in 1921.
 In July 1928, he was the chief organiser and secretary-general of the First International Social Work Conference in Paris.
 In addition to an extensive edition of conference papers, which were published in three volumes, René Sand gathered his knowledge of international social work and its contemporary trends in the author's publication Le service social à travers le monde from 1931.
 In the interwar period, he developed an extensive publishing activity.

 In 1936, he became a doctor at the criminological institute of the Free University of Brussels.
 However, he continued to work in the field of social work.
 In the permanent organisation that became the International Council on Social Welfare (ICSW).
 He took the position of ICSW secretary general from 1928 to 1932.
 He participated in the organization of the Second International Conference of Social Work, which took place in Frankfurt am Main in 1932.
 From 1930 to the outbreak of World War II, he worked at the Belgian Ministry of Health.

 Due to the German occupation of Belgium, he lost his professorship and was arrested by the Gestapo in September 1944.
 Together with his son-in-law, he was sent to Brauweiler near Cologne, and then was imprisoned in Plansee, Tyrol (subcamp of KL Dachau).
 He was freed on 29 April 1945 by American troops.
 He returned to Brussels and, with the support of the Rockefeller Foundation, succeeded in creating the first academic chair for the history of medicine and social medicine at the Free University of Brussels, which he was offered to chair in 1945.

-Sand was one of the founders of the International Association of Schools of Social Work (IASSW) and became its president from 1946–1953.
+Sand was one of the founders of the International Association of Schools of Social Work (IASSW) and became its president from 1946 to 1953.
 In 1950, he was appointed chairman of the committee of experts whose aim was to create the World Health Organization (WHO), to which he made a significant contribution and was awarded the Léon Bernard Foundation Prize in 1951.

 He was active until the end of his life, and shortly before his death (at the age of 75), he visited the 6th International Social Work Conference held in Madras and published his well-known book The Advance to Social Medicine in 1952.
 He died unexpectedly on 23 August 1953 in Brussels.

 In 1954, the René Sand Prize was founded to commemorate his merits, awarded to a social organization or individual every two years for significant contributions to social work.